Creating a Single Mom (or Single Dad) Budget: 10 Tips for Financial Success

 Retirement may feel so far away, but it’s never too early to save.
 In fact, the earlier you save up for retirement, the better chance you have for your money to really grow thanks to the power of compound interest.

-If you don’t have much room in your budget, it’s okay to start small.
+If you don’t have much room in your budget, it’s OK to start small.

 Simmons said she started with meeting the company match for her workplace retirement account and then increased her contribution amounts over time.